webQbe/react_webpack/README.md

 # Create React App with Webpack
+This repo is an adaptation of [React & Webpack 4 From Scratch - No CLI](https://www.youtube.com/watch?v=deyxI-6C2u4&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=23&pp=iAQB) by Brad Traversy.

+I followed the tutorial to learn followings:
 - Creating React App from scratch with Webpack
 - Creating a script to run a dev server using Webpack Dev Server with Hot Reload
 - Creating Build Scripts to quickly build our app for deployment